MartinSantaGitHub/DEC-Jobsity/README.md

 ## Version Changes

+### 2.1.1
+* The progress bar didn't work very well in most cases.
+It was fixed, and now it shows the final percentage when it finishes.
+The progress bar only works when processing big files.

 ### 2.1

 * It was added the **Weekly Average Trips By Bounding Box** feature.
 In the _Run the project_ section is